Marion Speer: Lifelong collector

-He spent his vacations exploring the West, and in 1931, he wrote a book on his travels, entitled Western Trails.“Western Trails,” Monrovia News-Post, p.
-1, August 15, 1932, Monrovia, California.
+He spent his vacations exploring the West, and in 1931, he wrote a book on his travels, entitled Western Trails.

 Western Trails Museum

 In 1936, Speer established the Western Trails Museum in a small building he erected next to his house at 7862 Speer Ave.
 (The street was named in his honor) in the Liberty Park section of Huntington Beach.
 In 1941, a 600 sqft addition to the museum was completed.
-Funds for the addition were donated primarily by long-time friend, J. D. Luke and businessmen who were members of the Huntington Beach Chamber of Commerce."Rare Old Coins Displayed by Liberty Park Collector,” Santa Ana Register, p.
-8, December 3, 1936, Santa Ana, California.“Relics of Western Trails Museum Trace Old Tales of the Pioneers,” Los Angeles Times, p.
-161, March 6, 1955, Los Angeles, California.
+Funds for the addition were donated primarily by long-time friend J. D. Luke and businessmen who were members of the Huntington Beach Chamber of Commerce.

 Another addition was completed in the mid-1940s.
 School groups and the general public would come to see his collection of 12,000 arrowheads, mineral specimens, fossils, guns, tools and other Old West artifacts.
-It was said to be the largest private collection in existence.“Western Trails Museum is Outgrowth of Child's Hobby,” Santa Ana Register, p.
-8, March 3, 1939, Santa Ana, California.
+It was said to be the largest private collection in existence.

-He always enjoyed excellent health, and said that he was never sick a day in his life.
+He always enjoyed excellent health, saying that he was never sick a day in his life.
 He often got so wrapped up in his museum work that he only got two or three hours of sleep at night.